basicallydan/danhough.com/_posts/2015-05-23-backbone-composition.markdown

 Inheritance is a concept that most software engineers are familiar with: Given a class or object, another object can "inherit" the properties of that class or object and extend them somehow.
 While this is usually associated with Object-Oriented Programming it's also a feature of JavaScript's prototype system.

-In [Backbone](https://backbonejs.org), we tend to follow an OOP-like pattern, and a common thing to see in Backbone projects is a Model or View which defines some functions and/or properties which are needed for all or most of the Model or Views in the project.
+In [Backbone](https://backbonejs.org), we tend to follow an OOP-like pattern.
+A common thing to see in Backbone projects is a View which defines some functions and/or properties which are needed for all or most of the Views in the project.
 This is all thanks to our good friend the [`extend()` function](http://backbonejs.org/#View-extend).

-Before get onto my point, let's look at a contrived example.
+Before I get onto my point, let's look at a contrived example.

-Say there are a few types of views, all of which display a list of items.
+Say there are four types of views, all of which display a list of items.

 One view is static, and simply displays the list in whatever order the model currently specifies.
 The second is like the static one but is also sortable; the user can drag items to change their order.
 The third is one to which you can add items.
 Finally, there's one which you can both sort *and* add to.
 Here's an **inheritance**-based solution.
 The only feature they *all* share is that they render a list.